Detransition, BabyWorld premiere 2026

 By Milena Bühring, Klara Kirsch, Lisa Kaschubat

-Set Design by Lucy / Louis-Caspar Schmitt
+Set Design by Lucy / Louis Caspar Schmitt

 fff-filmproductions, Berlin